PokemonUnity/PokemonUnity/README.md

   </p>
 </p>

-Pokemon Unity was in development for about a year before I could not continue working on the project.
+Pokémon Unity was in development for about a year before I could not continue working on the project.
 Rather than let it die, I released the source as is.

 Naturally this leaves it in a fairly incomplete state, albeit functional.